 After you have invested all the resources in attracting new high-potential customers, you need to nail the onboarding campaigns and make your effort worthwhile.

-If you want to generate the second purchase, you have to ensure that the first customer experience is as high as you promised and as your newly acquired customers expect.
+If you want to generate a second purchase, you have to ensure that the first customer experience is as high as you promised and as your newly acquired customers expect.

 Your onboarding campaign must-haves are: